 What are the costs involved in buying or selling property?

-VAT (Value Added Tax) - Unlike standard VAT, which is charged and paid at a rate of 10% on the supply of goods and services, the VAT on real estate transactions is a graduated tax.
-When the value of the consideration is less than $100,000, the rate is 2.5% When the value of the consideration is $100,000 and over, the rate is 10%.
+VAT (Value Added Tax) - Unlike standard VAT, which is charged and paid at a rate of 10% on the supply of goods and services, the VAT on real estate transactions (Deed of conveyance, assignment or transfer of real property) is a graduated tax based on the value of the property.

 *The seller is typically responsible for paying the real estate commissions.